 (I am using one, inexpensive and easy to find palette that I picked up.
 It’s by NYX and it’s called the “Dream Catcher Palette”.
 I’m showing you the brushes and the colors that I personally used today going from left to right.)
 You can get it HERE.
-I also find that Bobbi Brown has the most perfect shades for mature eyes.
-The color payout is so rich that the palette really lasts forever with all useable shades.
+If you can’t find that, I also recommend this palette by Winky Lux.

 I use these brushes and still highly recommend them if you are looking for a basic brush set that is inexpensive but still good quality.
 They do the job and there’s no fallout from them.
 And they’re gorgeous!
 You can read my review of these brushes HERE.
-These are a steal at only $17.50! –> Pick them up here.
+These are a steal at under $30 –> Pick them up here.

 This is a MUST if you are wearing anything at all on your lids.
 Now that the skin on our lids is looser, anything that touches them will end up settling into the crease which instantly screams “OLD”.
 The only one that works for me is “Shadow Insurance” by Too Faced.
 I have tried other, cheaper brands but they just haven’t worked for me.
 This holds everything on my lids right where I put it and it lasts all day. (and because you use so little, a tube lasts forever!)
 I highly recommend it.